SAMSON#

 Returns:

-A selector or None if could not create one
+A selector, or None if SAMSON cannot create one.

 Return type: